KhalidSAlharthy/khalidsalharthy/README.md

-# Hi, I'm Khalid Saud 👋
+# Hey there! 👋

-🎓 Senior Computer Engineering Student
+I'm Khalid, a Computer Engineering student based in Saudi Arabia.

-🔐 Interested in AI/ML, Embedded Systems, IOT, Electronics, and VLSI Design
+I like building intelligent systems and turning ideas into real projects.

-## 🛠 Skills
+Most of my work sits at the intersection of AI/ML, embedded systems, and digital design.

-- Python, C/C++, MATLAB, SQL
+If something sounds challenging, I’ll probably try to build it.

-- Machine Learning Fundamentals
+### Tech I work with
-- Embedded Systems and IOT
+Python • C/C++ • MATLAB • SQL
-- CMOS & Digital Logic Design  & Electroincs
+Machine Learning • Data Structures

-## 📌 Current Focus
+Raspberry Pi • Embedded Systems
-- AI/ML Engineering
+CMOS & Digital Logic Design

-- Embedded & IOT systems
+### Currently

----
+- Diving deeper into AI/ML

-📫 Connect with me on LinkedIn
+- Building practical engineering projects